InstructAlign: High-and-Low Resource Language Alignment via Continual Crosslingual Instruction Tuning: Experiment Setting

 \subsection{Evaluation Setting}

-After the (IA)$^1$ tuning, the model is then evaluated in a zero-shot cross-lingual inference setting, in which the model has never seen the task on the target languages, but might have seen the task on other seen languages.
-We consider 6 different prompts (3 English and 3 Indonesian) for the zero-shot inference and take the average score accuracy and weighted F1 score as the evaluation metrics.
-We run all evaluations using 8-bit inference via LLM.int8()~\cite{dettmers2022llmint8}.
+After tuning with InstructAlign, the model is then evaluated in a zero-shot crosslingual inference setting, in which the model has never seen the task on the target languages, but might have seen the task on other seen languages.
+To retrieve the classification label, we compute the joint probability of the prompt with each label in the dataset and pick the label which prompt the highest joint probability.
+We consider 3 different prompts in English for the zero-shot inference and take the average accuracy and weighted F1 scores as the evaluation metrics.
+The list of the prompts used in our evaluation is shown in Appendix~\ref{app:prompts}.
+We use a single RTX1080Ti GPU (11GB) to run the evaluation for all models.
+To reduce the memory bottleneck during inference, we run the evaluations using 8-bit inference via LLM.int8()~\cite{dettmers2022llmint8}.
+We provide the performance comparison between 8-bit and 32-bit evaluation in Appendix~\ref{app:8bit-vs-32bit}.